 What are the goals and activities of the Center?

 Founded in 1976 as the La Jolla Cancer Research Foundation, the Cancer Center first received its NCI-designation in 1981.
-Cancer Center goals are to conduct paradigm-shifting, collaborative multidisciplinary basic research into the causes, prevention, and treatment of cancer, leading to new therapies that benefit cancer patients everywhere.
-We also educate and train the next generation of cancer scientists.
+The Center conducts paradigm-shifting, collaborative multidisciplinary basic research into the causes, prevention, and treatment of cancer, leading to new therapies that overcome cancer as a cause of human suffering and disease.
+Additionally, the Center is committed to educating and training the next generation of cancer scientists.

 An area of long-standing and exceptional strength of the Cancer Center is basic science discovery into novel cancer gene targets and their mechanisms.
-Investigators have advanced their discoveries through small-molecule-based drug discovery, an area where we have significant capabilities, into early preclinical therapeutic development.
-Situated in San Diego, the fifth most populous county and the second largest biotech and life science cluster in the Unites States, Sanford-Burnham's Cancer Center is poised to achieve its vision by leveraging its scientific strengths through collaborations with academic and private sector investigators locally, nationally, and internationally.
+The Center is built around three programs that reflect the cancer continuum of initiation, maintenance, survival, death, and metastasis as well as the contributions of the tumor microenvironment.
+Investigators advance their discoveries through small-molecule-based drug discovery, an area where we have significant capabilities, into early preclinical therapeutic development.